Updated January 2021

 Keeping the public in the dark about how animals are treated is not only irresponsible—it’s also likely unconstitutional.
 Preventing journalists and animal advocates from exposing animal abuse restricts freedom of expression, one of the most important human rights in Canada.

 Ag gag laws are new to Canada, but more than 40 leading constitutional and criminal law experts have expressed concern that these laws interfere with rights guaranteed under the Charter of Rights and Freedoms.
-In particular, provisions which make it an offence to enter a farm or slaughterhouse without disclosing that one intends to expose abuse appear to violate section 2(b) of the Charter, which guarantees the right to freedom of expression.
+In particular, provisions which make it an offence to enter a farm or slaughterhouse by making dishonest statements about one’s intentions to record and expose abuse, or about one’s affiliation with an animal protection group, appear to violate section 2(b) of the Charter, which guarantees the right to freedom of expression.
 This important right is aimed at promoting and safeguarding the open debate and discussion essential to a free and democratic society.

 Which Canadian provinces have ag gag laws?

 Alberta has the unenviable title of being home to Canada’s first ag gag law.
 The Trespass Statutes (Protecting Law-Abiding Property Owners) Amendment Act amended several existing laws.
-Most notably, it seeks to silence employee whistleblowers by prohibiting entry onto agricultural property under “false pretences,” punishable by up to $25,000 and six months in jail.
-This will affect the ability of whistleblowers to record and expose animal cruelty on industrial farms, as failing to disclose on a job application that a worker is affiliated with an animal protection organization could be considered a false pretence.
+Most notably, it seeks to silence employee whistleblowers by prohibiting entry onto agricultural property under “false pretences,” punishable by up to six months in jail as well as a fine of up to $10,000 for a first offence or up to $25,000 for a subsequent offence.
+This will affect the ability of whistleblowers to record and expose animal cruelty on industrial farms, as failing to disclose on a job application or when asked that a worker is affiliated with an animal protection organization or that their reason for taking a job is to record and expose abuse and mistreatment of animals could be considered a “false pretence”.
 In fact, Alberta’s law is so broadly worded that it could also affect journalistic investigations, and organizations and individuals that go undercover to expose wrongdoing and poor conditions in places like factories, nursing homes, and daycares.

-Undercover investigations are often conducted by animal protection organizations, or news outlets.
+Undercover investigations are almost always conducted by animal protection organizations, or news outlets.
 Alberta’s ag gag law means that groups such as these could be fined up to $200,000 for directing employee whistleblowers to enter farm property.

-Alberta also recently passed Bill 1, the Critical Infrastructure Defence Act, a constitutionally questionable Bill aimed at increasing fines for protestors who set up blockades similar to the solidarity protests that took place across Canada earlier this year in support of Wet’suwet’en hereditary chiefs.
+Alberta also recently passed Bill 1, the Critical Infrastructure Defence Act, a constitutionally questionable Bill aimed at increasing fines for protestors who set up blockades similar to the solidarity protests that took place across Canada in support of Wet’suwet’en hereditary chiefs in 2020.
 Bill 1 could also significantly restrict rights to protest on public highways, including protests and vigils near transport trucks taking animals to slaughter.

 In December 2019, 11 people entered a pig farm in Saint-Hyacinthe, Quebec.
 The footage they livestreamed from inside the barn was difficult to watch.
 It showed pigs mired in muck and filth, and mother pigs confined in crates so small that they cannot even turn around.
 But instead of considering action to improve conditions for farmed animals, Quebec has instead created a committee to examine how to prevent trespassing on farms.
 Animal agriculture industry representatives have urged the Quebec government to follow the lead of Ontario by introducing similar ag gag legislation.